ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-a-jekyll-website-in-azure-blob-storage-hosted-by-azure-static-website-using-a-vsts-continuous-deployment-pipeline-part-2.md

 And voilà!
 You got yourself a new empty Jekyll website.

+> If you have a hard time, please refer to the official [Quick-start guide](https://jekyllrb.com/docs/quickstart/).

-From here, you can use another theme, add some plugins, etc. I will not cover Jekyll customization, this site is only a mean to an end; I will leave you to build your own thing!
+From here, you can use another theme, add some plugins, etc.
+I will not cover Jekyll customization; I will leave you to build your own thing!

 {% include jekyll-vsts-azure/next.md nextIndex=2 %}